Any Light Particle Searches with ALPS II: Description of the first science campaign: Performance of the Optical System

 \subsubsection{Longitudinal Overlap}

 The longitudinal field overlap of the \ac{RC} $\eta_{\hat z}$, expresses the relative reduction in the resonant enhancement factor experienced by a light field which is detuned from the cavity resonance by some frequency $\Delta\nu$, the difference between the frequency of the \ac{HPL} and the nearest resonance of the \ac{RC}.
-This is analogous to the square root of the ratio of the cavity transmissivity for a given $\Delta\nu$ versus the maximum transmissivity when $\Delta\nu=0$, or
+It can be expressed as